 If you decide to join us, here are a few things I’d like you to keep in mind:

 - GOOD ENOUGH IS GOOD ENOUGH.
 I’ve railed against the idea of doing the “perfect Whole30” for years, but this time, it’s more important than ever.
 Your ONLY job is to eat Whole30 food.
 You don’t have to cook fancy recipes.
 You can eat the same thing three days in a row.
-You can microwave a compliant hot dog any night of the week.
+You can microwave a compatible hot dog any night of the week.
 This is a time for GRACE, not perfectionism.

 - On that note, however, we are not relaxing the rules, even for this round.* Habit research shows that black and white rules are actually easier for the brain to follow, and right now you’re making lots of difficult decisions with your willpower on overdrive.
 And you KNOW the rules feel comforting and secure, because you’ve been here before.
 (Or if you haven’t, trust me… most people feel a HUGE sense of relief in not having to battle with your Sugar Dragon day in and day out.)
 The rules are the rules, and that can feel good.